echronos/echronos/components/error/docs.md

 ### `api_asserts`

-This configuration item is a boolean with a default of *false*.
+This configuration item is a boolean with a default of false.
-When *true*, the RTOS checks the arguments passed to API functions at runtime for consistency.
+When true, the RTOS checks the arguments passed to API functions at runtime for consistency.
 For example, it checks whether the value of the [<span class="api">MutexId</span>] argument of the [<span class="api">mutex_lock</span>] API identifies a valid mutex.
 If the check passes, the check has no effect on the behavior of the API.
 If the check fails, the RTOS calls the [`fatal_error`] function.